East Grinstead South - 5 miles

 Go through the next gate (it can be muddy here too).
 Almost immediately you will come to yet another gate.
 Go through this one and keep to the right of the field until you find a gap in the hedgerow.
 Cross the style and take the footpath on the right, heading uphill.
 When the path forks, you can take either the path on the right or walk along the boardwalk.
 Both paths will meet later on.

 After a while you will reach a gate and an information sign about Rocking Hill Wood.
 Bear right on the path, climbing along the side of the valley.
 Go through a gate and cross the road.
 Take the footpath straight ahead.
 You will be walking along a path with a hedge on the left and a field on the right.
-Pass through a kissing gate, then keep to the left-hand side of the field.
-Ignore any paths you may see to the left or right, and continue to the very corner of the field by a wooden pole which supports electrical power cables.
+Pass through a kissing gate, then keep to the left-hand side of the field ignoring any paths you may see to the left or right.

-Finding the path in the corner of the field can be a little tricky in the summer when the bracken is fully grown.
-A good clue is to head towards the wooden pole.
-The correct path goes a few feet to the left of the pole.
-Then, almost immediately after the pole, you will be relieved to see a much clearer sunken path which continues downhill.
+At the bottom corner of the field, go through a gate.
+The footpath now dives into woodland and turns into a sunken path for a while.
 Proceed downhill, ignoring other paths to your right and left until you come to a gate.
 Go through the gate and take the path off to the right.
 Continue along this path into the next field.
 After passing an open sided cattle shed head downhill to the left and look for a kissing gate into woodland.
 A sign on the post signifies that this is open access land under Countryside Stewardship.
 Continue forward along the path until you reach another gate at the other side of the woodland.
 Turn left and continue to a car park.
 Leave the car park and turn right up the lane.

 When the lane meets another road, quickly cross the road and walk uphill.
 Then immediately, take the footpath on the left (near a rocky outcrop).
 This is only a short stretch of road but please take care as vehicles can fast appear around the corner with little warning.
 The path now passes along the top of a sandstone cliff before dipping downhill and becoming sunken.